Late Rent Laws and Grace Periods

 Washington D.C.
 5 days

-Landlords should check their local laws which may differ from the state requirement.
+Local laws may differ from the state requirement.
 For example, California does not require a grace period, but West Hollywood Municipal Code requires a 5-day grace period before landlords can charge a late fee.

 When Can Landlords Report Late Rent to the Credit Bureaus?